 Finger waves on African American hair hold better results when the texture is pre-stretched using a blow dryer for pliability.
 Following up with foam or gel-like lotion and a rat tail-comb will aid in pressing, styling, and setting the hair.
 Saturation is vital when styling finger waves.
 Flat elongated clips are another way to setting and holding the shape.

 The marcel waves resemble the look of finger waves.
-This hairstyle is traditionally created on short hair but may be created on women with longer tresses using a marcel curling iron.
+A finger wave hairstyle is traditionally created on short hair but can be created on women with longer tresses using a marcel curling iron.
 It is commonly used during weddings or formal events to recreate a retro look.
 Flat elongated clips are used to hold the shape of the curls longer.

 Deep Finger Waves

 These stunning finger waves can only be achieved by carefully tightly arranging hair.
-If coiled to perfection, your long hair can attain a much-needed bounce thanks to this retro style.
+If coiled to perfection, your long hair can attain a much-needed bounce thanks to a retro style.

 Blonde Finger Waves